mohmadahmedabdelwahed/ecommerce-sql-data-cleaning/README.md

 WHERE e1.Product ='Blender' OR e1.Product ='Lamp' OR e1.Product ='Microwave' OR e1.Product ='Vacuum'
 ;
 ```
-### 4. filling the missing values and correcting values in the price column
+### 4. Filling the missing values and correcting values in the price column
 #### 4.1 Convert blank values to null
 ```sql
 UPDATE ecommerce_sales_data_new_new